Keynote Speakers for ICSEE 2018

 Biography: Tyrone Fernando, senior member of IEEE, obtained his bachelor of engineering with honors and the degree of doctor of philosophy from the University of Melbourne in 1990 and 1996 respectively.
 In 1996 he joined the School of Electrical Electronic and Computer Engineering (EECE), University of Western Australia, where he is currently a Professor.
 He was the Associate Head of EECE in 2008 and Deputy Head of EECE in 2009 and 2010.
 His research interests are in power systems, renewable energy and state estimation.
 He has served as an Associate Editor for the IEEE Transactions on Information Technology in Biomedicine and also as Guest Editor for the journal of Optimal Control Applications and Methods.
 He is currently an associate editor for IEEE Transactions on Circuits and Systems–II and also IEEE Access.

-Professor Madawala has over 28 years of both industry and research experience in the fields of power electronics and magnetics.
-As an active IEEE member, at present he serves as an Associate Editor for IEEE Transactions on Industrial Electronics and IEEE Transactions on Power Electronics, and is a member of the Power Electronics Technical Committee and Renewable Energy Committee of IEEE Industrial Electronic Society and Power Electronics Society, respectively.
-He was also the General Chairman of the 2nd IEEE Southern Power Electronics Conference (SPEC) 2016 held in New Zealand.
-He has over 250 international journal and conference publications, and holds a diverse portfolio of patents related to wireless power transfer (WPT) and power converters with several pending.
-His research interests are in the fields of renewable energy, power electronics and wireless power transfer (WPT), for which he offers his service as a consultant to industry.
+Udaya is a Fellow of the IEEE and a Distinguished Lecturer of IEEE Power Electronics Society, and has over 30 years of both industry and research experience in the fields of power electronics and energy.
+He has served both the IEEE Power Electronics and Industrial Electronics Societies in numerous roles, relating to conferences, technical committees and chapter activities.
+Currently, Udaya is an Associate Editor for IEEE Transactions on Industrial Electronics and IEEE Transactions on Power Electronics, and a member of the Sustainable Energy Systems Technical Committee and the Oceania Liaison Chair of Membership Development Committee of the IEEE Power Electronics Society.
+He was the General Chair of the 2nd IEEE Southern Power Electronics Conference (SPEC), held in New Zealand in 2016, and is also a member of the SPEC Steering Committee.
+Udaya has over 250 IEEE journal and international conference publications, and holds a number of patents related to wireless power transfer and power converters.
+He is a keynote, plenary and tutorial speaker, and offers his service to industry as a consultant.

 Prof. Dylan Lu, University of Technology Sydney, Australia